crocandr/docker-openvpn/README.md

 ## OpenVPN config

-You have to **modify** default config for your network in the openvpn's config file on your Docker host.
+You can modify the default config for your network in the openvpn's config file on your Docker host.
-You have to add routes, etc...
+You can add routes, etc...
 Example:

-`vi /srv/openvpn/config/server.conf`:
+`vi config/server.conf`:

 ```
 ...